Patricia888/pyramid-stocks/README.md

 # pyramid-stocks

+#### Author: Patricia

+## Overview:

-A stock portfolio utilizing pyramid.
+A stock portfolio app created using Pyramid framework with Python

+## Architecture:

+Written in Python using a Pyramid framework built with the the cookiecutter SQLAlchemy scaffold and deployed with Heroku.